JevonThompsonx/workScripts/README.md

 A collection of PowerShell and batch scripts to automate system administration tasks, including software management, drive mapping, and Windows configuration.

+The logic is separated to be plug and play as needed

+**Skip to the bottom for the command of running all the scripts**

 -----

 ### **📂 drives**